Instituting MTSS Leadership in MTSS

 • Respected across the community and could generate a network of adopters.

 Achieving an effective MTSS is a lofty and important goal, but a goal without a plan is just a dream.
-When planning for capacity building work it's important to engage your key players in outlining the initiative with goals, action steps, the responsible parties, tools and timelines.
-Together with your team determine the 3 or so most critical aspects of MTSS that you want everyone to be proficient with by the end of the semester or year.
+When planning for capacity-building work, it's important to engage your key players in outlining the initiative with goals, action steps, the responsible parties, tools, and timelines.
+Together with your team, determine the three or so most critical aspects of MTSS that you want everyone to be proficient with by the end of the semester or year.
 (X, Y, Z) Scaffold your plan.
 Your first draft of ideas may be as simple as this:

-• The building MTSS team is able to do X, Y, and Z prior to the teacher roll out next month.
+• The building MTSS team can do X, Y, and Z before the teacher rollout next month.

-• That teacher then works with their team to make sure they are proficient with X, Y, Z prior to the 2nd MTSS content/grade level meeting.
+• That teacher then works with their team to ensure they are proficient with X, Y, and Z before the second MTSS content/grade level meeting

 • This will all happen by the end of the semester/year.